Not That Kind: Critical reception

+Critics praised Anastacia's expressive vocals, often comparing her to soul and pop divas, but felt the album's material was inconsistent and did not always match the strength of her voice.
 Tricia Boey from MTV Asia praised Anastacia for her voice which she described as "a blue-eyed-soul version of Tina Turner or Chaka Khan" but felt the material on Not That Kind was "unworthy of it".
 She called it a "collection of songs that relies on tried and tested pop tactics.
 But hey, this kind of material is fashionable these days and so this disc may very likely go on to sell billions of records.
 Too bad they couldn't have matched that stunning voice to more interesting material."
 Similarly, Russell Baillie from The New Zealand Herald wrote: "While her accompanying multi-producer debut is quite a showcase for the white New Yorker's [...] black, soul-scorch of a voice, it's not anything special in the song department.
 It doesn't lack for variety, though, managing almost-earthy retro soul-funk, a big rock ballad, too much overblown diva stuff and points in between.
 No doubt it will prove quite the career-starter, but musically it shows that maybe Mariah divided by Macy doesn't necessarily go."